Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 Total hours paid for

 Equal to ordinary time hours paid for plus overtime hours paid for.
-Total hours paid for are not collected for managerial employees.
+Total hours paid for was not collected for managerial employees.

 Weekly total cash earnings